kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 This article describes the steps required for using the Kaltura Analytics Plugin in Android devices as well as the supported events.

-## Configuring the Player
+## Configuring the Kaltura Video Player

+Follow these steps to configure the Kaltura Video Player.

-### Enabling the Kaltura Analytics Plugin for the Kaltura Player
+### Enable the Kaltura Analytics Plugin for the Kaltura Player

 To enable the Kaltura Analytics Plugin in Android devices, register the plugin inside your application as follows: